shashaTs/docker.github.io/engine/docker-overview.md

 Union file systems, or UnionFS, are file systems that operate by creating layers, making them very lightweight and fast.
 Docker Engine uses UnionFS to provide the building blocks for containers.
-Docker Engine can use multiple UnionFS variants, including AUFS, btrfs, vfs, and DeviceMapper.
+Docker Engine can use multiple UnionFS variants, including AUFS, btrfs, and DeviceMapper.

 ### Container format
 Docker Engine combines the namespaces, control groups, and UnionFS into a wrapper